Ballycarry

-Archaeology
+History

 Neolithic artefacts found in the village suggest ancient settlement, while the Lislaynan ecclesiastical settlement looks back to a thousand years of Christian witness.
 There was also a Norman settlement in the area, at Redhall, and at Brackenberg, now the centre of modern Ballycarry.
 An early Christian stone coffin lid which was uncovered at Redhall in the 18th century, was reinstated in the Templecorran cemetery and displays an early Christian cross engraved within an arc.

 Community

 The town is home to Ballycarry Presbyterian Church.
 Founded in 1613, Ballycarry is the oldest congregation in the Presbyterian Church in Ireland.
 The present church building dates from 1830.
-The Old Presbyterian (Non-Subscribing) Presbyterian Congregation also traces its roots back to 1613, and this congregation remained strongest in 1829 when the Presbyterian Church was split over the Subscription Controversy, the Non-Subscribers leaving open the issue of subscription to the Westminster Confession of Faith.
-The Old Presbyterian Church is located on the Main Street in the village.
+The Old Presbyterian (Non-Subscribing) Presbyterian Congregation also traces its roots back to 1613, and this congregation remained strongest in 1829 when the Presbyterian Church was split over the "subscription controversy", the non-subscribers leaving open the issue of subscription to the Westminster Confession of Faith.
+The Old Presbyterian Church is located on the main street in the village.
 The most imposing church building is that of St. John's Parish Church, the Church of Ireland congregation, built in the 19th century by the Ker family of Redhall.

 Ballycarry Community Association organises the Broadisland Gathering community festival held each year on the first Saturday in September and associated dates.
-The Gathering highlights the strong Ulster Scots heritage of the community and includes dancing, music, pipe bands, discussions, re-enactment, exhibitions and the Aul Kinntra Fair, revived from the 1930s but dating back to the 17th century.
-Chief guests at the Gathering have including Rt.
-Hon.
-Dr. John Reid, when Secretary of State for Northern Ireland.
+The gathering highlights the Ulster Scots heritage of the community and includes dancing, music, pipe bands, discussions, re-enactment, exhibitions and the Aul Kinntra Fair, revived from the 1930s but dating back to the 17th century.

-Ballycarry has a vibrant community association, which succeeded in attracting funding for a modern community centre in the village in 2001.
-The Association includes representatives from all local groups in the village including the three local churches, sports clubs, fraternities and social groups.
-In 2009 many events were held in Ballycarry to celebrate the 400th anniversary of the community being established in 1609.
+Ballycarry's community association attracted funding for a modern community centre in the village in 2001.
+The association includes representatives from several local groups, including the three local churches, sports clubs, fraternities and social groups.
+In 2009, a number of events were held in Ballycarry to celebrate the 400th anniversary of the community being established in 1609.